DenizZeran/FinalProject18/README.md

 Extra information:
 - The game has an anoying habit to repeat lines of text.
 Mostly just the text saying what value is your hand
 - Also when it is telling the results it says the value of your hand twice it is neccessary.
+- The total value function says the players hand value every time when used
+- the functions asks the player a number of times(equal to number of cards in your deck) what value the ace should be